Friends’ Dances

 a duple improper contra dance

-Gents swap places, circle left 1/2
+Second diagonals change places, circle left 1/2

 Swing partner

-B1 Half right and left through
+B1 Right and left through across

 This is the first of a series of three dances named for our friends the “Passing Fancies,” a delightful band from Rochester, NY.
 It was born on a car ride to Rochester.
 The band is now long defunct, but we still remember their trademark: the passing around of vintage hats during their gigs.